 Meanwhile the Arden Cafe and Restaurant is a coffee bar by day and transforms into a restaurant by night.

 Your day starts in the Evesham restaurant at Studley Castle, with a wide array of choices for breakfast.
 Whether you’re looking for a light and healthy option or something a bit more decadent, it’s all here in the Market Kitchen.

 If you prefer a cold breakfast, you can choose from a range of fresh fruits and yoghurts.
 There are also continental meats and cheeses on offer, or pick from a tempting selection of pastries.

 For those of us who like to start our weekend mornings with a cooked breakfast, there’s masses to choose from.

-The hot plates carry plenty of bacon, sausage and black pudding together with everything else you need to load up your plate with a Full English breakfast.
+The hot plates carry plenty of good quality bacon, sausage and black pudding together with everything else you need to load up your plate with a Full English breakfast.